Vascular Plants

 Dwarf snow willow (Salix nivalis)

-Distribution: In the Olympic and Cascade mountains of Washington; British Columbia and Alberta, south to California, east to Colorado.
+Distribution: Occurring in the Cascades and Olympic Mountains in Washington; British Columbia to California, east to the Rocky Mountains.

 Habitat: Subalpine meadows and alpine areas.